Neurodiversity information for parents and young people

 Research is still being done to see if freezing eggs for a long time causes any damage.
 There is not yet enough evidence to say for sure either way.

-Studies have shown that success rates with frozen eggs are as good as with fresh eggs.
+Studies have shown that treatment success rates with frozen eggs are as good as with fresh eggs.
 However, we do not yet know how these rates apply to women who to choose to freeze their eggs for non-medical reasons.
-This is because many women have returned to use their eggs yet.
+This is because not many women have returned to use their eggs yet.

-There were no births from women who froze their eggs when they were 40 years old and over.
+During the research, there were no births from women who froze their eggs when they were 40 years old and over.
 We do not generally recommend egg freezing to women over 40 as results are poor.

 More information